johngage/oct1/content/page1.md

 ### A list of entities responsible for 2000 boreholes in North and East Darfur ###

-- Radar Technologies: Alain Gachet
+- Radar Technologies: Dr. Alain Gachet
 - Relief International: Dr. Wali Abdelsalam
 <a href="javascript:toggleDiv('myContent');" style="background-color: #ccc; padding: 5px 10px;">->> Rewording</a>